 The father-figure effect

-According to the U.S. Census Bureau, nearly 17 million children under age 18 lived in a home without their biological father.1
+According to the U.S. Census Bureau, more than 18 million children under age 18 live in a home without a biological, step, or adoptive father. .1

 “Support can come in so many different places and in so many different ways,” said Kimmel, noting the benefits of parental engagement are not necessarily predicated on gender.
 “We are a society where families live far apart from each other and kids see their grandparents and cousins only a few times a year.
 It’s important to acknowledge the father figures or parental figures who fill in.”

 Indeed, the bonds between children and nonbiological dads can be great, as illustrated by the emotional moment in a viral video when an 18-year-old young woman asked her lifelong father figure to adopt her.
-(Related: Steps for stepparents)
+(Learn more: Steps for stepparents)

 Whether you support a nonbiological child emotionally, protectively, or economically, your selfless deeds have not gone unnoticed.
 Through the love, patience, and protection you provide, you are making a positive difference in the life of a child.